rangeengine/Range-Engine-Docs/source/api/Range.logic.rst

 .. function:: getClockTime()

-    Get the current BGE render time, in seconds.
-The BGE render time is the simulation time corresponding to the next scene that will be rendered.
+    Get the current Range render time, in seconds.
+The Range render time is the simulation time corresponding to the next scene that will be rendered.

     :rtype: double

 .. function:: getFrameTime()

-    Get the current BGE frame time, in seconds.
-The BGE frame time is the simulation time corresponding to the current call of the logic system.
+    Get the current Range frame time, in seconds.
+The Range frame time is the simulation time corresponding to the current call of the logic system.
     Generally speaking, it is what the user is interested in.